kerim/keywords/_posts/2002-12-14-why-are-the-coup-plotters-so-impatient.md

 categories:
   - Old Blog Import
 ---
-> <div>

 >   &#8220;This high pro-coup intensity against Venezuelan democracy enters a new paradox.
 The Bolivarian Constitution of 1999, born from the breast of a Constituent Assembly and approved by referendum of the citizens is, without a doubt, the most democratic in Latin America.
 As such, it provides for removal of elected public officials.
-Its Article 72 stipulates that </p>
+Its Article 72 stipulates that
 >
->   <div id="themify_builder_content-794" class="themify_builder_content themify_builder themify_builder_front">

 >
->   </div>
 >
->   <!-- /themify_builder_content -->